artflow-vr/vr-ui/README.md

 ## TODO

+* API
     * [ ] Remove `color` extra data, and add it as a style property
     * [ ] Add helper to create in few lines a datgui like UI
+    * [ ] Add getters / setters to element, and ImageButton to simplify usage

+* Features
-* [ ] Add option to keep element aspect ratio
+    * [ ] Add style to clone method to simplify element cloning with style changes
     * [ ] Add animation
-* [ ] Add getters / setters to element, and ImageButton to simplify usage
-* [ ] Add paging system
     * [ ] Allow different meshes to be used with ImageButton, Slider, etc...
 This would allow to add meshes with particular form and UVs
-* [ ] Fix refresh not working when called several times

-* [X] Add slider view
-* [X] Fix GridLayout not spacing items as expected
-* [X] Add text
-* [X] Prevent z-fighting by adding a small offset in z to the hierarchy
-* [X] Add clone methods to duplicate element with same style and properties